HamdyElzanqali/ldtk-love/README.md

 ldtk:reload()       --reloads the current level
 ```

-check main.lua for a detailed example on how to use this library.
+Check `main.lua` for a detailed example on how to use this library.

 ## API
 ### Callbacks